frylo0/nextjs-modern-starter-2024/README.md

 Format of branch names:

-> DJD-{task-number}-{short-description}
+> PROJ-{task-number}-{short-description}

 Examples:

--   `DJD-878-deploy-speedup` - if task exists when branch created
+-   `PROJ-821-fix-bug` - if task exists when branch created
--   `NOTASK-deploy-speedup` - if task do not exists when branch created
+-   `NOTASK-update-deps` - if task do not exists when branch created

 ## Commit naming

 Format of commit messages:

-> DJD-{task-number}: What has been done
+> PROJ-{task-number}: What has been done

 Examples:

--   `DJD-878: Update ftp-smart-deploy lib to 0.1.2`
+-   `PROJ-872: Update mobx to 0.1.2`
--   `DJD-894: Added shift and debugVideoPos.
+-   `PROJ-324: Added shift and debugVideoPos.
 Upd docs`
--   `NOTASK: Branch logging in telegram`
+-   `NOTASK: Logging into chat`

 ## Git flow